 3) Identify recommenders who know you well.

 This is one of the most important pieces of advice we can provide.
 The best letters show intimate understanding of the candidate.
 Your recommender should be familiar with your character, your strengths, your weaknesses and your career aspirations.
 It is best if your recommender(s) immediately supervised you and took notice of your growth, increased responsibility, and sense of leadership.
-The use of specific examples will be important (more on that in my next blog) and the better the recommender knows you, the easier and more genuine these will be.
+The use of specific examples will be important and the better the recommender knows you, the easier and more genuine these will be.

 4) Select someone who can compare you to other candidates (if possible).